 Date of Visit: Monday, June 29, 2015

 The total trip to Delos took roughly half an hour.
-As the boat makes its final approach to the island, you are afforded a nice view of the old residential quarter of Delos, with the highest point on the island, Mount Kynthos, visible in the background.
+As the boat makes its final approach, you enjoy a nice view of the old residential quarter of Delos.
+The highest point on the island, Mount Kynthos, towers in the background.

-As you step off the boat, there is another nice view of the residential district and Mount Kynthos directly behind you.
+As you leave the boat, there is another nice view of the residential district and Mount Kynthos directly behind you.

 Also in this area are the ruins of the once fabulous Temple of Apollo.
-Today, not much is left aside from a few columns, but two pieces remain of what was once an enormous statue of Apollo, his mid section/belt loops, and a shoulder.
+Today, not much remains aside from a few columns.
+Two large pieces of what was once an enormous statue of Apollo, remain, though: his mid section/belt loops, and a shoulder.

-Moving past the Main Street area, you find the “Terrace of the Lions”, where the wide center street is flanked by numerous statues of lions meant to guard both the temple of Apollo and the island’s oasis directly behind.
-It is believed there were originally between 9 and 19 lions, though only a few remain today.
+Moving past the Main Street area, you find the “Terrace of the Lions”.
+Numerous statues of lions meant flank the street, meant to guard both the temple of Apollo and the island’s oasis directly behind.
+Historians believe the terrace once contained between 9 and 19 lions, but only a few remain today.
 These are actually replicas; a few originals are on display in the museum.
-An interesting side note – one of the lions was apparently taken by the Venetians in 1716, as it reminded them of the lion of St. Mark.
+An interesting side note – the Venetians reportedly took a lion in 1716; it supposedly reminded them of the lion of St. Mark.
 They put a different head on the statute, and installed it in front of the Arsenale di Venezia, where you can still see it today.

 As mentioned, on the right hand side of the path as you walk into the Terrace of the Lions is the island’s oasis.
 Fed by a small river, and aided by a layer of limestone underneath that effectively traps the water close to the surface, the presence of the oasis was vitally important to Delos given the dry climate, as it ensured a year-round water source.